If you are considering a career in recruitment, or you’d like to know more about what goes into being a recruitment consultant, read on...

 I start by contacting my candidates and clients first thing to ensure that Vanilla are top of mind and to keep them up to date with our vacancies etc. I’m often then taking on new jobs with visits to the client’s offices to meet with them face to face to get a feel for their culture.
 I then spend time writing the job adverts for the new roles.
 I’ll always have interview pre-briefs with candidates to complete to ensure they are comfortable, confident and prepared for their interviews later in the week.

 At the end of the day I sort out all my administration to make sure my database is up-to-date with bookings, telephone calls and emails, and that everything is logged and tracked.

 Wednesday morning is sales meeting morning at Vanilla.
-Then most weeks I try and get in a client service review meeting in.
-This is a 6-monthly review with a client where we have had 4 placements - not forgetting to take them some Vanilla branded cupcakes as a treat.
+Then most weeks I try and get in a client service review meeting completed.
+This is a 6-monthly review with a client where we have had placements - not forgetting to take them some Vanilla branded cupcakes as a treat.

 Finally, I work from home in the evening to complete skype registrations – it’s often more convenient for candidates to chat in the evening but they can’t always make it over to see us in person.

 I’ll be registering candidates in the morning and writing profiles on them to send to clients, as well as completing interview pre-briefs.
 I also use this time for sourcing candidates for my jobs on our extensive database, LinkedIn and other on-line sites.